-In making appropriate use of IT resources, you MUST:
+In making appropriate use of Technology resources, you MUST:

-- Use resources for authorized purposes; Any personal network extenders, routers/modems are prohibited without permission from the Director of information Technology.
-Devices found will be confiscated and/or disabled. - Protect your user ID and the system from unauthorized use.
-You are responsible for all activities taking place under your user ID or that originate from your system; - Log off IT resources when they are not in use; - Access only information that is your own, that is publicly available, or to which you have been given authorized access; - Use only legal versions of copyrighted software in compliance with the vendor license requirements;
+• Use resources for authorized purposes; Any personal network extenders, routers/modems are prohibited without permission from the Director of the Department of Technology.
+Devices found will be confiscated and/or disabled.

-- Be considerate in your use of shared resources.
+- If these devices are in violation of local, State or Federal law, the appropriate authority may be notified for potential prosecution, fines or both. - Protect your user ID and the system from unauthorized use.
+You are responsible for all activities taking place under your user ID or that originate from your system(s) including gaming and mobile devices; - Log off IT resources when they are not in use; - Access only information that is your own, that is publicly available, or to which you have been given authorized access; - Use only legal versions of copyrighted software in compliance with the vendor license requirements; - Be considerate in your use of shared resources.
 Refrain from monopolizing systems, overloading networks, degrading services, or wasting computer time, connect time, disk space, printer paper, manuals, or other resources; - It is required that your device, Cell phones, tablets, PC's and laptops, have installed and kept up to date an Anti-virus, anti-spam, and anti-malware software program to prevent viruses and intrusions into the Dallas Christian College Network.
 If you need assistance with recommendations or assistance with what is acceptable.
-Please contact the IT Department; and - Students are only authorized to be on the Student network, if a device of a student is found on another network it will be disconnected. - Conform to instructions/warning signs given in all lab areas.
+Please contact the Department of Technology - Students are only authorized to be on the Student network, if a device of a student is found on another network it will be disconnected and the MAC Address of the Device Blacklisted. - Conform to instructions/warning signs given in all areas and emails from the Department of Technology Director and Staff. - As a Student as long as you attend or engage in DCC Online Classes, you will be allowed to have the Student Edition of Microsoft Office and you agree with your download and installation of the software to follow all Applicable Laws of the United States, State and Counties of Texas as well as all Use and user policies of Microsoft.